bibleexchange/courses/poetry/en/poetry-en.md

 The main thought is that some answers will not be found here on earth.
 They answers are found "beyond the sun" and are spiritual in nature.
 Under the sun, you will not find the answer why you are under the sun.
 The answer is **beyond** the sun.

-## The vanity of life from the naturalist's perspective (chapter 3)
+## God controls the seasons of life (chapter 3)

 ### Introduction

-This chapter is the natural man's view of the weary round of life.
-Naturalism is the "idea or belief that only natural (as opposed to supernatural or spiritual) laws and forces operate in the world."
+This chapter shows us that there are many different seasons in life.
+These seasons are out of our control.
+We have to learn to trust God even if it is a season of difficulty.
+There are many ideas in this chapter that correspond to Jesus' teaching about trust in God from Matthew chapter 6.
+We need to live for today and not worry about tomorrow.
+Instead of looking for a better time, we need to focus on the time we have now.

 ### There is a time for everything (v.
 1–8)

-The natural man says, "It is just life.
-Things happen to us.
-There is no purpose or design in it.
-It is all chance."

-But we know from other Scriptures that God is in control, and that He has a plan (Jer.29:11; Dan.
+We know from other Scriptures that God is in control, and that He has a plan (Jer.29:11; Dan.
 2:21; Amos 3:6; Job 1:10; Rom.
 8:28; Matt.
 5:45–48).

 ### Man's God-given task (v.
 9–15)

 God has created humanity and the world.
 He has given us work to do.
 We are to do that work, rejoice, do good, eat, drink, and enjoy the results of our labor.

-### The conclusion of the materialist (v.
+### Conclusion (v.
 16–22)

-Qoholeth is discouraged because everywhere he looks he sees wickedness.
+Qoheleth is discouraged because everywhere he looks he sees wickedness.
 But he knows that there is a season for everything, and though the wicked may have a season of prosperity, there will come a season of judgment.

 ## The problems of social evils (chapter 4)